V.8. MISCELLANEOUS WORDS, PART 8/10 (ng-nk)

 – nkianza : pride / rat species

-– nkielo : thinning, lightening, daylight, dawn / beginning of the dry season
+– nkielo : break, opening, rift, bright interval, daylight, dawn / beginning of the dry season

 – nkielo : fruit picking / fountain, funnel made with a calabash

-– nkiengie : bell / moustache, cat hair
+– nkiengie : small bell / moustache, cat hair

 – nkiengo : pleasant taste / red earth, terracotta in the hearth